GeorgeDaoud3/SOFE4630U-MS3/README.md

       * A new function called **encode** is defined that will encode each record in Avro format.
       * Each record has a new field called **ID** that will be used as a primary key by the connector.
          ![MS3 figure11](figures/cl3-12 .jpg)
-   4. Update **cred.json** and **smartMeter.py** as was described.
+   4. Update **cred.json** and **smartMeter.py** as described.
 Note the three files should be saved in the same folder.
    5. run smartMeter.py
-7. check that the connector is successfully processed the messages.
+7. Check that the connector is successfully processed the messages.

    ![MS3 figure12](figures/cl3-13.jpg)

-8. check MYSQL database
+8. Check MySQL database
    1. log into Mysql server
    ```cmd
    mysql -uusr -psofe4630u -h<IP-address>